iPaulPro/scaffold-lens/README.md

 This will run the tests located in `packages/hardhat/test` with [Chai](https://github.com/chaijs/chai).

 ## Deploying to Mumbai

+**NOTE:** There is no need to publish your own `TipActionModule` if all you want is to add tipping support to your app.
+In that case you should integrate the verified contract by Orna.

 Once you are ready to deploy your smart contracts, there are a few things you need to adjust.